tetherless-world/whyis/docs/docker.md

     ./build-deps.sh
     ./push-deps.sh

-The `db/docker-compose.yml` can be used to start the databases without the server, so that the server can e.g., be run locally:
+The `db/docker-compose.yml` can be used to start the databases without the server, so that (for example) the server can be run locally:

     cd docker-compose/split
     docker-compose -f db/docker-compose.yml